 Now that you know the problem, the solution is simple: Always wear sunscreen when heading outdoors!
 It doesn’t matter if it’s summer, fall, spring, or winter.
 Protecting your skin every day with a high-SPF sunscreen can help you to look younger for much longer.
 You’ll be protecting your skin’s elasticity, preventing hyperpigmentation, and ensuring healthy cell turnover.

-Choosing a Sunscreen for Winter
+Choosing and Wearing Sunscreen in Winter

-When choosing a sunscreen, the most important thing is to look for the words “broad spectrum.”
+When choosing sunscreen, the most important thing is to look for the words “broad spectrum.”
 Many cheap sunscreens and tanning lotions only protect from UVB exposure, but a broad-spectrum sunscreen provides coverage against both UVA and UVB rays.
 In addition, look for an SPF of 30 or higher to ensure ample protection.
 With an SPF 30 sunscreen, you can expect to be protected from 97% of UV rays.